gemi254/ConfigAssist-ESP32-ESP8266/README.md

 Setup will add web handlers /cfg, /scan, to the server and if apEnable = true will enable Access Point.
 ```
 conf.setup(server, /*Start AP*/ true);
+or
+conf.setupConfigPortal(server, true);
 ```
 You can add /cfg handler to your application after connecting the device to the internet.
 Editing config will be enabled for station users.

 ```
-//ConfigAssist will register handlers to the web server
+// ConfigAssist will register handlers to the web server
-//After connecting to the internet AP will not be started
-conf.setup(server);
+// so config can be edited.
+conf.setupConfigPortalHandlers(server);
 ```
 ## Connect the WiFi using **ConfigAsistHelper**
 In order to simplify the proccess of connect to WiFi and set static ip address use the **ConfigAsistHelper class**.
 It will connect the WiFi using credentials contained in a ConfigAssist class.
-It will search for variables ending with **CA_SSID_KEY** for ssid and **CA_PASSWD_KEY** for passwords.
+It will search for variables ending with **CA_ST_SSID_KEY** for ssid and **CA_ST_PASSWD_KEY** for passwords.
   For example variables like..
   ```
   st_ssid,  st_pass,